SDK API Reference

 • events: CardFormEvents? (onFocus, onChange, onReady, onSaveInstrumentCheckboxChanged)

-• showCardIcon: Boolean (renders built-in Payrails network icons)
+• showCardIcon: Boolean (renders built-in Payrails network icons and default field icons)

 • cardIconAlignment: CardIconAlignment (left or right)